ProThoughts/chat/README.md

 In summary

-git clone https://github.com/arjunsuresh/chat.git adchat set the database access values in chat/lib/config.php.example and then rename it to config.php Then load "qa-plugin/adchat/chat/install.php" from the browser after prepending with the Q2A url.
+git clone https://github.com/arjunsuresh/chat.git adchat

+Set the database access values in chat/lib/config.php.example and then rename it to config.php.

+Then load "qa-plugin/adchat/chat/install.php" from the browser after prepending with the Q2A url.

-Delete install.php - Running this again causes the chat database to be deleted
+Delete install.php - Running this again causes the chat database to be deleted.

 Now,

-Go to "/admin/layout" and you can create a sidebar widget for chat Also, in "/admin/pages" new pages can be created for full page chat as well as chat logs (chat logs can be searched)
+Go to "/admin/layout" and you can create a sidebar widget for chat.

+Also, in "/admin/pages" new pages can be created for full page chat as well as chat logs (chat logs can be searched)